Getting Started

 The sample contains the following projects:

-• AzureFunctions.Messages - message definitions
+• AzureFunctions.Messages - Message definitions

 Running the sample

-The Functions project contains two functions:
+The Functions project contains two user-authored functions and one generated trigger method:

-To try the Azure Function:
+To try the sample:

-3. The NServiceBus message handler for TriggerMessage sends a FollowUpMessage.
+3. The TriggerMessageHandler processes the message and sends a FollowupMessage.

 Code walk-through